klahrich/chiefhustler/content/diary/investing-diary-0005.md

 <blockquote>

-Something is within my circle of competence if I can predict with high accuracy whether, why, and for how long it will make money.
+Something is within my circle of competence if I can predict with adequate accuracy whether, why, and for how long it will make money.

 </blockquote>